tobecwb/stable-diffusion-regularization-images/README.md

 - Prompt: "photo of a {}"

 **Done:**
-- photo fo a person
+- photo of a person

 **TODO:**
 - photo of a man (in progress)